Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Modeling the Exogenous Processes

-While observing the above stochastic processes in the forward pass, the system operator will know the magnitude and sign of the current error from the reference series for each process as well as both $\tau_t^E$ and $\tau_t^P$, the running crossing times.
-However, the complete crossing time duration bins $B_t^E$ and $B_t^P$ are unknown at time $t$.
+While observing the above stochastic processes in the forward pass, the system operator will know the magnitude and sign of the current error from the reference series for each process as well as both $\tau_t^E$ and $\tau_t^P$, the elapsed times above or below forecast.
+However, the crossing time duration bins $D_t^E$ and $D_t^P$ are unknown at time $t$.
 Consequently, $\hat{E}_t^b$ and $\hat{P}_t^b$ are unknown as well.
 Thus, the information states are partially unobservable.

-As a VFA-based policy takes the action that maximizes the one step contribution plus the expected value of the downstream state, we must know the probability of reaching each downstream state when taking an action.
-This requires \textit{knowledge states}, denoted $K_t^{E}$ and $K_t^{P}$ for wind and price respectively, giving the operator's distribution of belief about the unknown variables.
-The remainder of this section discusses the belief state and Bayesian update for the wind energy process, but note that there are analogous time $t$ beliefs and Bayesian update functions for the price process as well.
+As a VFA-based policy takes the action that maximizes the one-step contribution plus the expected value of the downstream state, we must know the probability of reaching each downstream state when taking an action.
+This requires \textit{belief states}, denoted $B_t^{E}$ and $B_t^{P}$ for wind and price respectively, giving the operator's distribution of belief about the unknown variables.
+The remainder of this section discusses the belief state and Bayesian update for the wind process, but note that there are analogous time $t$ beliefs and Bayesian update functions for the price process.

-Let $K_t^E \equiv \left(\left\lbrace \mathbf{P}(I_t^{C,E}=i)\right\rbrace_{i\in\mathcal{I}^{C,E}},\tau_t^E, \hat{E}_t \right)$.
-Given $K_t^E$, we can derive our belief about the distribution of the error at time $t+1$, $\mathbf{P}(\hat{E}_{t+1}|K_t^E)$.
+Let $B_t^E \equiv \left(\left\lbrace \mathbf{P}(I_t^{C,E}=i)\right\rbrace_{i\in\mathcal{I}^{C,E}},\tau_t^E, \hat{E}_t \right)$.
+Given $B_t^E$, we can derive our belief about the distribution of the error at time $t+1$, $\mathbf{P}(\hat{E}_{t+1}|B_t^E)$.
 We are able to determine the sign of the error, $C_t^E$, based on $\hat{E}_t$.
-Then, for each possible value of $B_t^E$, and corresponding crossing state $I_t^{C,E}=(C_t^E,B_t^E)$, $\hat{E}_t$ can belong to only one error bin $\hat{E}_t^b$.
-We then have:
+Then, for each possible value of $D_t^E$, and corresponding crossing state $I_t^{C,E}=(C_t^E,D_t^E)$, $\hat{E}_t$ can belong to only one error bin $\hat{E}_t^b$.
+We then have

 where $\mathbf{P}(\hat{E}_{t+1}|i,\tau_t^E,\hat{E}^b_t)$ is given by Equation \ref{Ehat}.